 Rare side effects

-Fewer than 1 in 100 people (1%) have a hole in their bowels or stomach which can cause severe tummy (abdominal) pain.
+This side effects happens in fewer than 1 in 100 people (fewer than 1%) have a hole in their bowels or stomach which can cause severe tummy (abdominal) pain.

 Coping with side effects